SciFracX/FractionalCalculus.jl/docs/src/index.md

 * High performance.
 FractionalCalculus.jl is highly optimized for high performance.
 It is written in Julia and deployed many optimization techniques to improve the performance.

+* Symbolic fractional differentiation and integration.

 !!! tip "Fractional Differential Equations"
 	Want to solve fractional differential equations with performant and effcient algorithms?
 Please see [FractionalDiffEq.jl](https://github.com/SciFracX/FractionalDiffEq.jl)

 ## Plans

-- Symbolic differentiation and integration

 - Add more visualization of how the fraction derivative and integral are changing based on Makie or Javis or Manim